Growth of the Soil: Isak

-Isak, the protagonist of the novel, is described as a "strong, course fellow, with a red iron beard, and little scars on face and hands".
+Isak, the protagonist of the novel, is described as a "strong, coarse fellow, with a red iron beard, and little scars on face and hands".
 He is the first settler on the Almenning near the village.
 He is the husband of Inger and father of Eleseus, Sivert, Leopoldine, and Rebecca.
 The character of Isak conforms to Hamsun's ideal individual: hard working, with a large family, and averted to modernity but rather finding roots with the agrarian lifestyle.
 Isak is often portrayed as very simple.
 He has no education and is unable to read well or write.
 Isak is a pioneer of the land, starting a farm and family from virtually nothing, a trait which Hamsun admired in individuals.
-There are several moments when Hamsun reveals Isak's crude and violent side, such as when he slams his wife Inger to the floor when he sees her flirting with a telegraph worker.
+There are several moments when Hamsun reveals Isak's crude and violent side, such as when he slams his wife Inger to the floor when he finds out she has been stealing from him.
 Isak is admired by many, his farm is very developed compared to his neighbors.
-He has many sheds, fancy tools such as gift from Geissler and a mining operator, good land, an advanced irrigation system, and more things which gains him the admiration of many.
+He has many sheds, fancy tools that come as gifts from Geissler and a mining operator, good land, an advanced irrigation system, and more, which are a significant cause of this admiration.

 Inger

 Inger is Isak's wife.
 She is described as being "a big, brown-eyed girl, full built and coarse, with good, heavy hands, and rough hide brogues on her feet as if she had been a Lapp..."
 She also had a harelip.
 She is the mother of two boys, Eleseus and Sivert; two girls, Leopoldine and Rebecca; and a fifth child, whom she killed because it was born with a harelip.
 She wanted to spare the child the kind of suffering she knew this defect would bring.
 People soon realized that something had happened to her pregnancy, and the body of the child was discovered buried in the forest.
 Inger was sentenced to eight years in prison out of a maximum sentence of life.
 Prison was a positive experience for her.
 She learned how to knit, do various types of needlework, read, write, and other things.
-In addition, Iger's harelip was surgically repaired when she was in prison.
+In addition, Inger's harelip was surgically repaired when she was in prison.
 Hamsun described Inger as being quite ugly, unrefined, and unintelligent.
-She is always amazed at everything which Isak does.
+She is always amazed at everything Isak does.
 Whenever he purchases something at the village, Inger marvels at it.
-After her time at the prison though, she had experience some modernity and no longer was as awed by the things which Isak did.
+However, her time in prison and resulting introduction to modernity cause her to lose her fervor for Isak's abilities and their simple country life.